CMPSC-310-AI-Spring2023/challenge07-paisley-productions/outline.md

 Pallas (Host) : We have heard a lot about people's fears of AI in education... so we don't end on a sour note are there any postives you can think of?

 Haylee (CS Student Guest) : Oh yes!
 There are plenty!
 Computer scienctists have been implimenting tons of exciting ways to use AI to help improve educataion.
 One example is adaptive AI that will tailor itslef to the students learning style and what they do or don't know.
 AI is also improving students time management abilities with sceduling applications.
+Programmers are also working with AI to improve education accessibility with programs specially designed to help students with their pacticular needs.
 (Source: https://onlinedegrees.sandiego.edu/artificial-intelligence-education/)

 #### Thank you for coming sequence and recap

+Pallas (Host) : Thank you for this information, and it was a pleasure having you.
+Thank you for giving us all a little more insight into AI technology.
+Join us next time on the Paisley Show where we will be discussing recurrent neural networks.